Psychiatry Interest Forum

 See a list of opportunities currently available to PIF members

 PIF Essay Competition

-Held annually, the PIF Essay Competition allows eligible PIF members to explore and discuss a specified topic on psychiatry and/or mental health through a written essay.
+Held annually, the PIF Essay Competition allows eligible PIF members to explore and discuss a specified topic within psychiatry and/or mental health through a written essay.

-Learn more about the Essay Competition, where you could have the chance to win A$1,000 and have your essay published in Australasian Psychiatry.
+Learn more about this Essay Competition, where you could have the chance to win A$1,000 and have your essay published in Australasian Psychiatry.

 Read the winning essays

 How to become a psychiatrist in Australia and Aotearoa New Zealand

 The difference between a psychiatrist and a psychologist